markfodor/InkCheck/README.md

 ## Contribution
 Feel free to fork/modify the code to your needs.
 If you want something to be in this repo, then just open an issue or a pull request.

-Things I want to add:
+Things I want to add/modify:
-- Generalize the code -> it would be easier to add a new source
+- Validate input values in the global.json (e.g: timezone)
+- Eliminate Apache server and make it pure Python.
+- Improve GoogleKeepCollector to use token if possible
+- Adjust template for checked list items (sort list and display in a different way)
-- Generalize the template to handle single and double coulmns
+- Generalize the template to handle single and double columns
-- Portrait and landscape mode
 - Docker support -> easier to setup the server
-- Optional: server endpoint to kickstart the image generation so you do not need to wait for the next refresh
+- Optional: server endpoint to kickstart the image generation so you do not need to wait for the next refresh, and easier to test